MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/02-custom-document-intelligence.md

         - Select *Continue*.
     - Select *Create project*

-1. Once your project is created, select **Train** to train your model.
+1. Once your project is created, on the top right of the screen, select **Train** to train your model.
 Use the following configurations:
     - **Model ID**: *Provide a globally unique name (you'll need the model ID name in the next step)*.
     - **Build Mode**: Template.
+1. Select **Go to Models**.
 1. Training can take some time.
 You'll see a notification when it's complete.

 ## Test your custom Document Intelligence model